 A bear pennant pattern consists of a larger bullish candlestick which forms the flag pole.
 It’s then followed by several smaller consolidation candles that form a pennant.
 You will see many bear pennant patterns that consolidate near resistance levels then when it rejects, price action breaks down out of the apex of the pennant.

 Bear pennants are bearish continuation patterns.
-That means as a trader, you are looking for these are price movements you are expecting to cause price to continue to decline.
+That means as a trader, you are looking for these are price movements you are expecting to show that price wants to continue to decline.

-They are important to learn if you’re a trader.
+They are important patterns to learn if you’re a trader.
 It doesn’t matter if you are a long bias or short bias trader.
 The important thing is to know the pattern.
+If you’re a student of the market, you want to have an understanding of everything, even if you don’t plan on using that technique.
+Just be in the know.

-Look for bear pennant patterns to be found in strong downtrends or even newly formed downtrends after a major bearish breakdown (Like a daily head and shoulders pattern).
+Now, you want to look for bear pennant patterns to appear in strong downtrends or even newly formed downtrends.
+Typically after a major bearish breakdown (Like a daily head and shoulders pattern for example).

-They tend to be short term continuation patterns.
-Watch our video above to learn how to find bear pennant patterns.
+They tend to be shorter term continuation patterns.

 The bearish candlesticks that form the pole followed by a consolidation period before resuming the fall downwards.
 Bear pennants are similar to bear flags.

 They both have flag poles and consolidation forming the flag.
 You might hear an experience trader reference one that looks like a flag or a pennant.
-They are both similar in shape and easy to mix up 🙂
+They are both similar in shape and easy to mix up, so don’t feel silly if you call it one and it could look like the other.
+Toe-may-toe or Toe-mah-toe as they say.

 The pennant is more triangular in its consolidation phase, while the flag is more rectangular in its phase.
 They both tell the same story though.